mozilla/firefox-browser-architecture/experiments/2018-05-23-rust-on-android-JNA.md

 ![Name activity](assets/2017-09-21-rust-on-android/customize-activity.png)

 We now have a build Rust library and an Android project.
 We now need to link the two.
 First, we have to add JNA to our project.
-Open your applications `build.gradle` file and add the following to the `dependencies` block.
+Open your application's `build.gradle` file and add the following to the `dependencies` block.
 When prompted, resync gradle.

 ```
 implementation 'net.java.dev.jna:jna:4.5.0'
 ```
 Now, we have to create directories in which to place our Rust library.
 When we built our library, we created a single `.so` file for each architecture we cross compiled for.
 We now need to create a subdirectory for each of these architectures inside a special directory called `jniLibs`.
 Android knows to look for them here.
 Once those directories are created, we can create a symlink to ensure that the Android Studio version of the libraries are always linking to the most recently built version.
+You will need to use absolute paths to your libraries here, not relative ones, otherwise Android Studio will not be able to follow the link.

 ```
 cd ../android/Greetings/app/src/main